Forensic Scientist

 No. I do lots of stuff detectives don’t do, like lab analysis, scene reconstruction, latent print comparison, etc. And they do tons of stuff I don’t do, like track down victims/witnesses/suspects and interview them, run criminal histories, request search warrants, and so on.
 So our jobs are really very different.
 We are there to provide the forensic support for the case, but forensic topics are only part of any case.
 Hope that helps!

-Asked by Carter almost 4 years ago
+Asked by Cat twigg over 3 years ago